Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 had three children.
 At the time, few women studied and practiced law.
 However while bringing up her family she had a success law practice

-Ontario Supreme Court in 1976.
-Following revolutionary family law legislation, Boland attended Judicial College in Nevada, U.S.A. to study
+the Ontario Supreme Court in 1976.
+Following revolutionary family law legislation, Boland attended Judicial College in Nevada, U.S.A. to

-American procedures.
-Intrigued with a new concept of joint custody, she introduced the principle in the first Canadian decision regarding the
+study American procedures.
+Intrigued with a new concept of joint custody, she introduced the principle in the first Canadian decision

-matter, in Baker v Baker.
-The Ontario Appeal Court found “no such status” but fortunately the Ontario legislature quickly jumped in and
+regarding the matter, in Baker v Baker.
+The Ontario Appeal Court found “no such status” but fortunately the Ontario legislature quickly

-recognized the principle, breaking legal ground in Canada and helping to establish the principle of joint custody around the world.
+jumped in and recognized the principle, breaking legal ground in Canada and helping to establish the principle of joint custody around

-University.
-A golfing enthusiast she served a president of the Canadian Women's Senior Golf Association and golfed well into her 90's.
+alumni of Laurier University.
+A golfing enthusiast she served a president of the Canadian Women's Senior Golf Association and golfed well

 Marjorie Bowker